-Level Two Certificates (CT2) consist of 30-51 credit hours and require completion of TSI Liable for graduation.
+Level Two Certificates (CT2) consist of 30-51 credit hours and are TSI Liable.

 Level Three Certificates (Enhanced Skills Certificates) are optional certificates associated with an A.A.S. degree program intended to provide advanced skills, identified by a business and industry, which are not part of the degree.
 These certificates consist of 6-12 credit hours.

 Advanced Technical Certificates have a defined associate or baccalaureate degree as a prerequisite for admission and are designed to be focused, clearly related to the prerequisite degree, and justifiable to meet industry or external agency requirements.
 These certificates consist of 16-45 credit hours.